Hilton eliminates lounge access benefit for elites at its newest brand

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Signia Hilton, the hotel chain’s corporate-focused brand that launched in 2019, will not offer executive lounge access as part of its Hilton Honors programme, marking the first time elite members will be excluded from executive lounge access, One Mile at a Time reported last week.
+Signia Hilton, the hotel chain’s corporate-focused brand that launched in 2019, will not offer executive lounge access as part of its Hilton Honors program, marking the first time elite members will be excluded from executive lounge access, One Mile at a Time reported earlier this week.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.